-The BMS groups its mathematical activities into various research and teaching areas, each covering a broad but coherent part of mathematics, and typically including both pure and applied topics.
+The BMS groups its mathematical activities into various Research Training Areas (RTAs), each covering a broad but coherent part of mathematics, and typically including both pure and applied topics.
 There are currently eight BMS Areas:

-- 1. Differential geometry, global analysis and mathematical physics - 2.
-Algebraic and arithmetic geometry, number theory - 3.
-Stochastics and mathematical finance - 4.
-Discrete mathematics and optimization - 5.
-Geometry, topology and visualization - 6.
-Numerical analysis and scientific computing - 7.
-Applied analysis and differential equations - 8.
-Mathematics of data science
+- 1. Geometry and topology Differential geometry, algebraic topology and mathematical physics - 2.
+Algebraic geometry and number theory Algebraic geometry, arithmetic geometry and number theory - 3.
+Stochastics and mathematical finance Probability, statistics and stochastic analysis

+- 4. Discrete mathematics and optimization Combinatorics, graph theory, discrete optimization, algorithms and complexity - 5.
+Discrete geometry Discrete geometry, discrete differential geometry and visualization - 6.
+Numerical mathematics Numerical analysis, continuous optimization and scientific computing - 7.
+Applied analysis PDEs: modelling, analysis and optimization - 8.
+Mathematics for AI Mathematics of data science and AI

-The BMS offers three types of courses: Basic Courses, Advanced Courses and Additional Courses.
+The BMS offers three types of courses: Core Courses, Advanced Courses and Complementary Courses.
 Each course is also an offering of one of the universities and is open to all interested students in Berlin.
 All BMS courses are offered in English (assuming at least one student requests this).

-The BMS Basic Courses form the core of the Phase I study program and are designed to introduce students to research in a given area, while illuminating interdisciplinary connections and applications, modern trends and current problems.
+The BMS Core Courses are at the foundation of the Phase I study program and are designed to introduce students to research in a given area while illuminating interdisciplinary connections and applications, modern trends, and current problems.
 They give students the necessary foundation to enable them, after the completion of Phase I, to continue directly into the research-oriented dissertation phase.

-In each of the BMS Areas, there are at least two Basic Courses; sometimes these form a two-semester sequence, while in other cases they can be taken independently.
-Each Basic Course meets for four hours per week of lectures, plus a two-hour exercise session, and carries regular homework assignments.
-The BMS makes every effort to ensure that each Basic Course is offered at least once during every academic year at one of the Berlin universities.
+In each of the BMS Areas, there are several Core Courses.
+Most Core Courses form part of a two-semester sequence.
+Each Core Course meets for four hours per week of lectures and carries regular homework assignments, which are usually discussed in a two-hour exercise section each week.
+(Occasionally, one of the universities may offer a course with two hours of lectures, covering half the material of one of the Core Courses; such a course counts as half of a Core Course for the purposes of the Phase I requirements in part 5.)
+The BMS makes every effort to ensure that each Core Course is offered at least once during every academic year at one or more of the Berlin universities.

-In each area, there are also BMS Advanced Courses, covering topics beyond those of the Basic Courses and often varying from semester to semester.
+In each area, there are also BMS Advanced Courses, covering topics beyond those of the Core Courses and often varying from semester to semester.
 These courses typically meet for either two or four hours of lectures per week.
 Some Advanced Courses take the form of student seminars, where each participant gives a presentation to the class.

-The BMS Additional Courses are courses at an advanced undergraduate level.
-They are offered by the BMS in English to help those students who need some extra background knowledge.
+The BMS Complementary Courses are courses at an advanced undergraduate level.
+They are offered by the BMS in English to help those students who need extra background knowledge.
 They do not count towards the BMS requirements for Phase I, but can typically be used for credit towards a master's degree.

 In advance of each semester, the BMS courses that will be offered are listed on the BMS website.
-It can happen that a course at one of the universities is not listed, even though it is equivalent to one of the BMS Basic Courses or is at the level of an Advanced Course.
-In this case students can apply to have the course considered as a BMS course for the purposes of the Phase I requirements listed in part 5.
+If a course at one of the universities is not listed, but it is equivalent to one of the BMS Core Courses or is at the level of an Advanced Course, students can apply to have the course count towards the Phase I requirements listed in part 5.